fvaleri/strimzi-debugging/sessions/001/README.md

 drwxr-xr-x.
 2 fvaleri fvaleri  140 Sep  8 16:55 my-topic-2
 ```

 The consumer output shows that messages were sent to partition 0 and 2.
-Looking inside partition 0, we have the `.log`
+Looking inside partition 0, we have a `.log`
-file containing our records (each segment is named after the initial offset), the `.index` which maps the record offset
+file containing our records (each segment is named after the initial offset), an `.index` file mapping the record offset
-to its position in the log, and a `.timeindex` file maps the record timestamp to its position in the log.
-The other two
+to its position in the log and a `.timeindex` file mapping the record timestamp to its position in the log.
+The other
-files contain some additional metadata.
+two files contain some additional metadata.

 ```sh
 $ ls -lh /tmp/kafka-logs/my-topic-0/